SOS Our Children’s Health!

 Six recommendations

-The WHO therefore makes several urgent recommendations to counter this growing problem, namely: Promoting the intake of healthy foods, reducing the consumption of unhealthy foods and beverages high in sugar content by curbing marketing on the foods and imposing a tax on the sweetened beverages; Promoting physical activity which reduces sedentary behaviour among children and adolescents; Healthcare programs in preconception and pregnancy to reduce low or high birth weight, prematurity, and other complications; Promoting breastfeeding, limiting consumption of foodstuffs that have high fat, salt, and sugar contents, and sponsoring diet control and physical activity in early childcare programs;\
+The WHO, therefore, makes several urgent recommendations to counter this growing problem, namely: Promoting the intake of healthy foods, reducing the consumption of unhealthy foods and beverages high in sugar content by curbing marketing on nutrition and imposing a tax on sweetened beverages; Promoting physical activity which reduces sedentary behavior among children and adolescents; Healthcare programs in preconception and pregnancy to reduce low or high birth weight, prematurity, and other complications; Promoting breastfeeding, limiting consumption of foodstuffs that have high fat, salt, and sugar contents, and sponsoring diet control and physical activity in early childcare programs;\

 Dennis Bailey